My 15-Day San Francisco to Seattle Road Trip Itinerary

 Day 8: Redding, California

-• Whiskeytown Lake: Just a short drive from Redding, this lake offers swimming, kayaking, and hiking opportunities.
-The Whiskeytown Falls hike is a must-do for its beautiful waterfall and moderate trail.
+• Whiskeytown Lake – Just a short drive from downtown, this lake is a gem for swimming, kayaking, and hiking.
+The Whiskeytown Falls trail was a highlight for me, with a 220-foot waterfall at the end.

 Redding is perfect for outdoor adventures, history, and relaxation.